 Text Used: All Things Considered: Advanced Reader of Modern Chinese

+This course consists of two tracks: One for learners of Chinese as a second language and one for the Chinese heritage learners.
 This course continues the development of more advanced Chinese language skills.
 It further enhances the students’ competency and literacy in Chinese by exposure to wider vocabulary and more complex grammar.
 Students will expand the sophistication of their grammar usage and vocabulary and produce texts of greater length and complexity.
 Focusing on issues of social and cultural significance in China encourages a deepening of cultural literacy and interpretive skills.
 Maximum opportunity is given to put this knowledge to use in meaningful conversation and writing.

-Chinese 427A - 428A (127A - 127B)
+CHINESE 427A - 428A

 Intensive Advanced Chinese (Equivalent to 4th year Chinese)